QCrBox/QCrBoxFrontend/documentation/test_script.md

 - Click `Start Workflow` on the data history panel, and confirm you return to the workflow for `file1`.
 - Click the dropdown for the `Applications` field in the infobox, and ensure all installed QCrBox apps are shown.
 - Navigate back to `Home`.
-- Upload a valid `.cif` file using the `Upload New File` form, hereafter reffered to as `file2`.
+- Upload a valid `.cif` file using the `Upload New File` form, hereafter referred to as `file2`.
 Select `group2` for this file, then click upload.
 - Navigate to `Home`.
-- Upload a valid `.cif` file using the `Upload New File` form, hereafter reffered to as `file3`.
+- Upload a valid `.cif` file using the `Upload New File` form, hereafter referred to as `file3`.
 Select either group for this file, then click upload.
 - Log out, then log in as `user1`.
 - In the dropdown by 'Load Existing File' on the `Home` page, ensure that both `file1` and `file2` are available as options.
 - Navigate to `Data`.
 Ensure that `user1` can see information for all three Datasets.